-- Parents/guardians who fail to pick up their children on time can expect the following steps: - Phone call to parent/guardian - Letter to parent/guardian - If a parent or someone on the emergency card cannot be reached, Child Protective Services (CPS) or Sheriffs will be called for K-3 grade students after 30 minutes and 4-6 grade students after 45 minutes. - One childcare option available to our parents is the on-campus, before and after school "4th R" Program.
+- All students will exit through the east gate, near the playground. - Students picked up by an adult, will wait in line on the playground with staff supervision. - Parents/guardians who fail to pick up their children on time can expect the following steps: - Phone call to parent/guardian - Letter to parent/guardian - If a parent or someone on the emergency card cannot be reached, Child Protective Services (CPS) or Sheriffs will be called for K-3 grade students after 30 minutes and 4-6 grade students after 45 minutes.

+- One childcare option available to our parents is the on-campus, after school "4th R" Program.
 This is a sliding scale, fee-based program.
 The "4th R" Program is a Sacramento City-run program. - The ASES Program is a free, after-school childcare program and is available immediately after school until 6 PM.
-This program operates on school days, only. - In addition to the "4th R" and ASES Programs, there are several other childcare facilities in our school community.
-Should you have questions or need additional information, call the school. - Children are not allowed to return to the school until after 6 PM unless they are attending a school activity.
+This program operates on school-days only. - Children are not allowed to return to the school until after 6 PM unless they are attending a school activity.
 Children should be accompanied by an adult.